How to Find a Dependable Contractor – A Checklist

 Step 2: Is the Contractor Licensed?

 Once you’ve got your list narrowed down to a few potential contractors, check to see if they are licensed.
-Each state has their own regulations regarding licensing and registration.
+Each state has its own regulations regarding licensing and registration.
 Utilize searches on Angie’s List to see what the requirements are for your state.
-Also check what the requirements are on the county level.
+Also, check what the requirements are on the county level.

 It’s also important to understand the difference between licensing and registration.
 Licensing involves passing exams and meeting certain criteria while registration is simply a written record of who is performing the work.